Fitoussi/geo-my-wp/readme.txt

 * Fix: Location section in Edit Post page error.
 JS error caused by missing $ in ready() function.
 * Fix: delete_cookie function JS error.
 * New: clear location button for Current Location widget/shortcode.
-* Filter: new JS filter ‘gmw_search_form_address_pre_geocoding’ to modify the address before it is geocoded.
+* Filter: new JS filter ëgmw_search_form_address_pre_geocodingí to modify the address before it is geocoded.
 * Tweak: Use include_once instead of include for some files to prevent errors.
 * Tweak: Use array() instead of [] to support PHP 5.3.x.
 Enhancement: order posts by distance then by post title.
 When posts have the same exact location, they will then be ordered by the post title.